Should You Wrap A Tattoo For Work?

 Your tattoo artist will wrap your tattoo when you leave the studio.
 If you remain home or in a relatively clean work environment, you won’t need to cover it again.

-However, if you work outdoors or in a dirty, you should consider wrapping your tattoo for work, at least for the first three to five days after you get it.
-Wrapping protects against irritation and infection, but can also cause further harm to the area if done incorrectly.
+However, if you work outdoors or in a dirty environment, you should consider wrapping your tattoo for work, at least for the first three to five days after you get it.
+Wrapping protects against irritation and infection, though it can also cause further harm to the area if done incorrectly.